Where does the UK get its gas from?

 The UK has consciously moved away from relying on a handful of gas exporters in the past few years – a trend we expect to intensify.

-As well as opening up relationships with Spain and Angola, the UK has also sourced LNG from Chile, Equatorial Guinea, and France at times in the past five years.
+As well as opening up relationships with Angola and Equatorial Guinea, the UK has also sourced LNG from Chile, France, and Spain at times in the past five years.

-The UK will likely keep diversifying its supply, while continuing to rely most heavily on the deep, stable reserves in US and Norway, particularly as the North Sea’s reserves run out.
+The UK will likely keep diversifying its supply, while continuing to rely most heavily on the deep, stable reserves in Norway, particularly as the North Sea’s reserves run out.

 Thankfully, gas consumption in the UK is dropping, lessening our need for imports.